Up to 60% off sofas & mattresses — limited‑time deals.

 Why fatigue matters more than day-one comfort

-Foam performance changes with repeated loading.
-Cyclic fatigue testing examines how much firmness and thickness performance is lost after repeated compression cycles, which better resembles real sitting behavior than a quick showroom sit.
+Foam changes with repeated loading.
+Cyclic fatigue testing looks at how much firmness and thickness a foam loses after repeated compression, which is closer to real use than a quick showroom sit.

 A practical way to apply this: